FelixS90/libCZIrw_Demo/README.md

 This is a python module for reading and writing Zeiss CZI files by utilizing libCZI and can be found here: [pylibCZI](https://pypi.org/project/pylibCZI/)

 ## Licensing
+Carl Zeiss Microscopy GmbH provides libCZI under a dual-license model - [LGPL Version 3](https://www.gnu.org/licenses/lgpl-3.0.en.html) as well as Proprietary/Commercial.

+### LGPL Version 3

-libCZI is a reader and writer for the CZI fileformat written in C++ Copyright (C) 2022  Zeiss Microscopy GmbH
+libCZI is a reader and writer for the CZI fileformat written in C++ Copyright (C) 2017 Carl Zeiss Microscopy GmbH

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by